Your privacy #

 - Who gets to see my email address? #

 We will not disclose your email address to anyone unless we are obliged to by law, or you ask us to.
 This includes the public authority that you are sending a request to.
-They only get to see an email address @whatdotheyknow.com which is specific to that request.
+The system automatically generates a @whatdotheyknow.com email address which is specific to each request — your message will have this address in the ‘from’ line and it’s also the address that responses are sent to.
+Our system alerts you, via the personal email address you have provided when creating your request, to let you know there is a response: this too is an automated process.

-If you send a message to another user on the site, then it will reveal your email address to them.
-You will be told that this is going to happen.
+On the other hand, if you send a message to another user on the site, then it will reveal your email address to them.
+You’ll see an alert to warn you of this before you submit your message.

-- Will you send nasty, brutish spam to my email address? #
+- Will you send spam to my email address? #

 - Why will my name and my request appear publicly on the site? #

-By law, you must use your real name for the request to be a valid Freedom of Information request.
-See the next question for alternatives if you do not want to publish your full name.
+By law, you must use your real name for the request to be a valid Freedom of Information request — but see the next question for alternatives if you do not want to publish your full name.

 - Can I make an FOI request using a pseudonym? #